MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 1. Use an `OAuthCard`, backed by the application information you supplied in the previous step, to sign-in a user.
 1. Retrieve access tokens through **Azure Bot Service API**.
 A good practice is to place a time limit on how long an authenticated user can stay *logged in*.

-For more information, see [Authentication](../rest-api/bot-framework-rest-direct-line-3-0-authentication.md) article
+For more information, see the [Bot authentication](~/v4sdk/bot-builder-concept-authentication.md) article.

 ### Web Chat